bitmax-exchange/bitmax-pro-api/misc/bitmax_real_time_orderbook_feed.md

     }

+## Maintaining a Live Full Orderbook

 If you are already subscribed to the `depth-realtime` channel, our server guarentees that the order of the `depth-snapshot-realtime` message and
 `depth-snapshot` messages.
 When you receive the `depth-snapshot-realtime` message, you can reset your cached orderbook using the snapshot data and update the cached orderbook with following `depth-realtime` updates.